ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-23-DieselVortex.md

 ## UNIX GROUP LLC

-*UNIX GROUP LLC* was registered on 30 September 2021.
+*UNIX Group LLC* was registered on 30 September 2021.
 On 8 December 2021, the domain `unx-defence[.]ru` was registered using the same email address identified in the phishing panel RDAP record.
 In June 2022, **Yuri Ivlev** assumed ownership of the company.

 Corporate filings show *UNIX Group LLC* registered more than 30 OKVED classifications.
 The primary classification is: